RECAPEM

 • ICD optimization: Any patient with an ICD requires device interrogation.
 Ensure that the device is truly detecting VT (rather than over-responding to artifact).
 Anti-tachycardia overdrive pacing may be optimized to break episodes of VT without requiring shocks 36.

-• Decompensated heart failure: beta blockers, ACE inhibitors and diuretic are considered and titrated to maximally tolerated doses
+• Decompensated heart failure: beta-blockers, ACE inhibitors, and diuretics are considered and titrated to maximally tolerated doses

 Polymorphic VT (PMVT)